Before you begin

 When is it appropriate to pre-fill details?

-Smart defaults and pre-filling information in forms can expedite their completion, but should only be considered if they benefit the majority of registered users.
-Pre-filling using account details is not always helpful or appropriate.
-For more detail on form design and pre-filling best practice go to design forms - digital guide.
+Smart defaults and pre-filling information in forms should only be used if they benefit the majority of registered users.
+Pre-filling financial transaction forms using account details is not always helpful or appropriate.
+For more detail on form design and pre-filling best practice read the design forms - digital guide.

 Delivery and collection

-If you offer a physical product you need to consider delivery and collection options.
+If you offer a physical product you need to consider delivery and collection options provided under the Mail and delivery services contract.

 Tracking